d-bl/MAE-gf/docs/counting-new.md

 #### Internal symmetry

-The mirrored representations of word b and d are identical if b has no left or right twist actions (only “T”, no “R” and no “L”).
+The mirrored representations of word b and d are identical if b has no left or right twist actions (only T, no R and no L).
 The mirrored representations of word b and p are identical if b is a palindrome.
 All mirrored representations d, q and p of word b are identical if b has no left or right twist and is a palindrome.